hilmi-yilmaz/libft/README.md

 ## Description

 The function names have the following structure: ft + _ + C Library Function Name.
 To find information about a function, use the manpages together with the C Library Function Name.
+All function are compiled with the following options: -Wall -Wextra -Werror.
+Also -fsanitize=address -g is used to detect memmory errors.
+E.g. it finds heap, stack and buffer overflows, memmory leaks etc.

 A lot of functions are not part of the C Standard Library.
 These functions do the following: